-- A menu plan This is crucial for me.
+- A meal plan This is crucial for me.
 Without a weekly menu plan, I am lost in the kitchen, scrambling to avoid yet another meal eaten out.
 If you like to plan your own meals, you will find TheHomeSchoolMom menu planner to be useful (I use this opposite my weekly calendar page and I took it to Office Depot and had them spiral bind 18 months worth).
-If you don’t have time to plan your own meals, try Menus 4 Moms, weekly menus for 5 nights of dinners with recipes and grocery lists.
+If you don’t have time to plan your own meals, try Add Salt & Serve’s free weekly meal plans for 5 nights of dinners with recipes and grocery lists.

 - A feather duster I hate to dust.
 I also suspect that I am not the only one who does.
 I ordered the FlyLady ostrich feather duster; it is a bit expensive for a duster but I love it.
 It makes dusting much less of a chore and the purple feathers interspersed with the brown ones are cheerful to look at.
 I keep it out in a little decorative glass milk bottle I got in Japan and can easily grab it, dust, and be done in about 15 minutes.
 Keeping it out also encourages the kids to come get it when they clean their rooms.
 (No, I am not getting paid to promote it!)